Techy-Savage/Cyber-Secuirty/README.md

 5) The Threaded Server to control all your clients.

 Server Commands:
-sessions: Lists current devices connected select [device number] : selects a target to connect to
+1) sessions: Lists current devices connected
+2) select [device number] : selects a target to connect to
-terminate: removes the file of the targets computer kill connection: forcibly closes a remote connection
+3) terminate: removes the file of the targets computer
+4) kill connection: forcibly closes a remote connection
-broadcast: allows you to send a command to all connected devices
+5) broadcast: allows you to send a command to all connected devices

+Feel free to make changes and imporve this software.

 Have Fun!